edazpotato/edazpotato/README.md

 ### 📫 Contact me

 If you want to get in touch for something, the fastest way to reach me is to DM me on discord (`Edaz#5671`), but you can also email me at [edazpotato@gmail.com](mailto:edazpotato@gmail.com "click to email me")

+#### ⚠️❗⚠️ SOMETHING BROKE!!!11!

+Sorry to hear that.
+If you know what went wrong, open an issue in that project's repo.
+Otherwise, join my [discord server](https://discord.gg/XJvC9ks "click to join my discord server") to get help.
 <!--
 **edazpotato/edazpotato** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.